Imagine, you are in the year 1996, and you go for a cup of coffee to a cafe. The coffee, back then would have cost only Rs 7.

 Equity is the one asset class that has fought almost every other asset class over the long term.
 For a country like India, equity is the most promising investment vehicle.
 Considering equity investing has made as well as broken individuals and organizations, how can the average investor do it right, and without going broke?

-Equity mutual funds, with their expertly managed approach and built in diversification, will give the investor an edge over inflation as they have historically given 14-16% returns on an average over the long term.
+Equity mutual funds, with their expertly managed approach and built in diversification, will give the investor an edge over inflation as they have historically given 14% returns on an average over the long term.
+The current return assumption is 12% for the future in line with lower inflation.

 Higher than inflation returns means that their money will keep increasing in value over time.
 This is perhaps the only reasonable way any investor can hope to afford coffee, 20 years in the future.